axelromandev/tasking_app/privacy-policy.md

 ## Task Lists

 Tasking allows users to organize their tasks by creating task lists.
 These lists are exclusively local and are not shared with other users or transmitted to external servers.

-## Changes to the Privacy Policy

-We reserve the right to update our Privacy Policy as necessary to reflect changes in our information practices.
-We will notify you of any changes by posting the new Privacy Policy on this page.

 ## Contact